afcarzero1/TransformerDA/MyTA3N/README.md

 ## Scripts

 ### Setup
-Before running any script it is necessary to setup the paths inside the same scripts with the local configuration.
-This can be setup in the script
+Before running any script it is necessary to setup the paths.
+This can be setup in the script TestAllModalities.sh.
-TestAllModalities.sh.
 The python script datatset.py has also to be modified to include the paths of the labels.